chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

 @@@@notes

-Same trivial snippet in Actor.
-Main diff: task in mailbox.
+* Task in mailbox.
 Saves threads.

-Resilience.
+* Resilience.
 Back a slide, highlight the sending thread no longer has to deal with the exception

-Coordination also much easier when using message passing

-Nothing new: smalltalk, erlang

-Note: there are of course many ways to make a system asynchronous, and I'm sure many of you have introduced asynchronous boundaries on your own perhaps even with using a library.
-Actors are just a particularly nice way to achieve it.
+* Just one way to make this async

 @@@@